 1 (or more) Organic Fresh Blueberry for garnish

 1 So Delicious Coconut Whip, thawed

-Slice the kiwi into discs like the watermelon, but thinner, as this is the icing in-between the layers of cake.
-Consistency is really important on this step because you’ll want the kiwi to be as close in height as possible, as it takes several pieces to come together to make one layer.
+Slice the kiwi into discs like the watermelon, but thinner, as this is the frosting in-between the layers of cake.
+Consistency is really important on this step because you’ll want each of the kiwi pieces to be as close in height as possible, as it takes several pieces to come together to make one layer.